software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Implement the following test methods for the endpoint for _getting the questions of a quiz_:
 >
-> - `getQuestionsByQuizIdReturnsEmptyListWhenQuizDoesNotHaveQuestions`: save a _published quiz_ without questions to the database and send a request.
+> - `getQuestionsByQuizIdReturnsEmptyListWhenQuizDoesNotHaveQuestions`: save a quiz without questions to the database and send a request.
 Then, the response should have an empty list
-> - `getQuestionsByQuizIdReturnsListOfQuestionsWhenQuizHasQuestions`: save a _published quiz_ with a few questions to the database and send a request.
+> - `getQuestionsByQuizIdReturnsListOfQuestionsWhenQuizHasQuestions`: save a quiz with a few questions to the database and send a request.
 Then, the response should have a list of the quiz's questions
+> - `getQuestionsByQuizIdReturnsAnswerOptionsOfQuestions`: save a quiz with a few questions and answer options to the database and send a request.
+Then, the response should include the list of answer options of the question
-> - `getQuestionsByQuizIdReturnsErrorWhenQuestionDoesNotExist`: send a request without saving a quiz to the database.
+> - `getQuestionsByQuizIdReturnsErrorWhenQuizDoesNotExist`: send a request without saving a quiz to the database.
 Then, the response should have an appropriate HTTP status
-> - `getQuestionsByQuizIdReturnsErrorWhenQuizIsNotPublished`: save a _non-published quiz_ with a few questions to the database and send a request.
-Then, the response should have an appropriate HTTP status
->
 > - An appropriate test methods for testing that the difficulty level filtering works.
 Implement separate test methods for success and error cases
 >
 > Create an issue for this task.